sora-xor/sora-docs/src/tokenomics.md

 tokenomics.
 Starting with the Token Bonding curve, each subsection will cover the main [SORA economy](sora-economy.md) tokens.
-It is important to remember that the [XOR](xor.md) token does not follow conventional tokenomics of limited supply, instead, it's supply is elastic, tied to the [Token Bonding Curve (TBC)](tbc.md) and managed through [SORA governance](sora-governance.md).
+It is important to remember that the [XOR](xor.md) token does not follow conventional tokenomics of limited supply, instead, its supply is elastic, tied to the [Token Bonding Curve (TBC)](tbc.md) and managed through [SORA governance](sora-governance.md).